Policy & Advocacy

-As the world’s premier research institute advancing gender equality, ICRW draws on the expertise of researchers across various issue areas and disciplines to inform policy initiatives at the national (USA, India and Uganda), regional (Africa, Asia) and international levels.
+As the world’s premier research institute advancing gender equality, ICRW draws on the expertise of researchers across various issue areas and disciplines to inform policy initiatives at the national (USA, India, and Uganda), regional (Africa, Asia), and international levels (United Nations, World Bank).
 Our policy team works with researchers across the globe to identify policy solutions and advocate for meaningful, measurable results.
 We educate policymakers through direct outreach, lead and participate in issue-based coalitions and provide technical assistance to government officials and advocates around the world.

-Through its evidence-based policy advocacy, ICRW has put issues like child marriage and HIV stigma on the map.
-Our initial review of evaluated solutions to end child marriage influenced policy at the UN, across numerous South Asian Governments and in Washington, among others.
+Through its evidence-based policy advocacy, ICRW has put issues like child marriage, feminist foreign policy, and HIV stigma on the map.
+Our initial review of evaluated solutions to end child marriage influenced policy at the UN, across numerous South Asian Governments, and in Washington, among others.
 Our HIV experts developed UN indicators for reducing HIV stigma among women and girls and shaped flagship HIV reduction efforts at the U.S. Department of State.
-We have advocated for policies to end gender-based violence in India and the United States, and evaluated the impact of the former.
+We have advocated for policies to end gender-based violence in India and the United States and evaluated the impact of the former.
 ICRW has consultative status at the United Nations, through which we have shaped resolutions and dialogue from the General Assembly to the Commission on the Status of Women.

-Today, ICRW is uniquely poised to bring evidence-based solutions forward, and to advocate for gender equality globally.
-With offices in the United States, India, and Uganda, ICRW provides not only truly global advocacy in the United Nations, but also regional and national advocacy in North America, Asia and Africa.
+Today, ICRW is uniquely poised to bring evidence-based solutions forward and to advocate for gender equality globally.
+With offices in the United States, India, Kenya, and Uganda, ICRW provides truly global advocacy at the United Nations and also regional and national advocacy in North America, Asia, and Africa.

 ICRW also serves as the Co-Chair of the U.S. chapter of Girls Not Brides.
 For the latest resources from the coalition, click here.